 The third smart and engaging police procedural featuring dark and damaged Dutch detective Lotte Meerman

-Lotte saw the victim in the bar moments before he was killed, and he was with a woman who passed him a photo of a child.
-She is now convinced that his death wasn't a revenge-killing over drugs after all... but she has to think carefully about what to do for the best, especially as key evidence in Mazur's murder comes from someone she knows she cannot trust.
+And in the bar, moments before Piotr was killed, Lotte saw a woman pass him a photo of a child.
+Shebecomes convinced that his death wasn't a revenge-killing over drugs at all, and has to now think carefully about what to do for the best, especially as key evidence in Mazur's murder comes from someone she knows she cannot trust.

 . . . a novel brilliantly evoking the isolation of a woman with an unbearable weight on her conscience - Sunday Times on A Cold Death in Amsterdam